 After a period as a peripatetic Class Music teacher with Warwickshire County Music Service she had a career change and became a Bookkeeper for a firm of accountants in Shenstone.

 Hilary sang with Atherstone Choral Society and later joined Bedworth Singers.
 It was here that she got her first taste of conducting by standing in for their Musical Director as occasion arose and she got bitten by the bug as she missed the creative challenge of teaching.

 In her quest for improvement Hilary attended two choral conducting courses at Reading University and subsequently several "Sing for Pleasure" summer schools at Keele University and has achieved her advanced level of choral conducting.

-Hilary has been Musical Director of Bedworth Singers since 2010 and she also conducts The Sheepy Melody Makers and Beacon Park Village Choir.
+Hilary was Musical Director of Bedworth Singers from 2010 until June 2018 and she also conducts The Sheepy Melody Makers and Beacon Park Village Choir.

 Her passion for music will hopefully rub off on Tamworth Ladies' Choir and let us hope it is a long and successful association.

 The Choir is extremely fortunate to have a talent such as Hannah as its Accompanist since April 2017.